-Photography soon shifted to moving images when I began volunteering at a local TV station, becoming acquainted with professional equipment.
-I bought a fancy Hi-8mm camera to practice with, and shot my first documentary at the now famous “Battle in Seattle,” sharing an intimate and immersive experience of the protests that rocked the world.
-It was a totally amateur production, but I became hooked on storytelling.
+Photography soon shifted to moving images when I began volunteering at a local TV station, becoming acquainted with broadcast equipment.
+I bought a Hi-8mm camera to practice with, and shot my first documentary at the now famous “Battle in Seattle,” sharing an intimate and immersive experience of the protests that rocked the world.
+It was a totally amateur production, but I became hooked on filmmaking.

-I continued making videos semi-professionally for the next five years, then went to film school in Montréal, where I honed my skills for a broadcast environment.
-After moving to Vancouver, I hit the ground running, editing my first narrative feature film.
-Since then, I have worked as a writer, director, producer, cinematographer, editor, and colourist, won numerous awards, including a Leo, and was nominated for a Canadian Screen Award.
-My projects have screened at more festivals and networks than I can keep track of.
-I feel truly blessed to have had this much success, but am even more gracious that I wake up every day hungry for more.
+I continued making videos semi-professionally for the next five years, then went to film school in Montréal, where I honed my skills and gained experience with more professional tools.
+After moving to Vancouver, I hit the ground running, editing an independent feature and a series of documentaries with acclaimed filmmaker Tony Papa.
+From there, I dove deeper, working as a writer, director, producer, cinematographer, editor, and colorist.
+In those 16 years, I won numerous awards, was nominated for a Canadian Screen Award, and can say my projects have screened at more festivals and TV networks than I can keep track of.
+Still, most days I feel like I haven’t done much with my short life.
+I suppose that perspective keeps me hungry, as Les Brown says.

 Currently I am focused on leveling up my skillset, and am especially deliberate in the projects I choose to take on.
 We are given only one life after all.
 If you have a project you are passionate about, and think we might make a good team, please contact me below.